chijioke-ibekwe/spring-security-jwt/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-This project is a fully configured Spring Security JWT module using the new Spring Boot 3 and Spring Security 6 frameworks.
+This is a fully configured Spring Security JWT module using the new Spring Boot 3 and Spring Security 6 frameworks.
 It provides all the spring security JWT starter code you need to quickly bootstrap your small to medium scale projects, allowing you to focus on your peculiar business logic.
 This project supports the following features:
 - User registration